github/libprojfs/docs/design.md

 `/mnt/ext4/<encrypted filename>` which contains `foo.txt`'s contents (in encrypted form).

-While the Linux stackable filesystem approach differs from the MacOS and Windows ones in that the non-virtualized git working tree will be visible through a different directory than the virtualized one, that is not expected to cause surprise or issues to Linux users, as the stackable filesystem paradigm is common and well-understood.
+While the Linux stackable filesystem approach differs from the macOS and Windows ones in that the non-virtualized Git working tree will be visible through a different directory than the virtualized one, that is not expected to cause surprise or issues to Linux users, as the stackable filesystem paradigm is common and well-understood.
 Users simply avoid writing to the underlying